 I’m not sure I agree here.

 George Simon, author of “In Sheep’s Clothing” says instead that controllers are not dependent on their partner as “many clinicians seem to believe”.

 Controllers seek power and control, but they are able to move on and can function independently.

-I tend to side with Simon here, but also I believe the evidence shows that the truth is in the middle here: some controller might be dependant.
+I believe the evidence shows that the truth is in the middle here: some controller might be dependant.
 But many are not.
 It seems like psychopaths, tend not to be codependent because they don’t form attachments.

 Patricia Evans also lists a few “techniques” that controlling men use to keep their women emotionally weak and dependent on them: